-Nonprofit CEOs and Development Directors are invited as a team, to attend this highly valued education program in Charlotte NC.
-Six sessions, over a period of eight months, offer a unique experience to build highly trained teams who can effectively advance the way fundraising is implemented.
+Nonprofit CEOs and Development Directors are invited as a team.
+Five sessions, including one that includes members of each nonprofit's board, plus individualized coaching, offer a unique experience to build highly trained teams who can effectively advance the way fundraising is implemented.
 As a member of this peer learning community, you will discover what it takes to build and grow the most successful philanthropy program possible for your unique organization.
-Throughout the eight sessions, you will hear from experts and donors, review the field research, read the professional literature, examine case-studies, and participate in class and out-of-class assignments to ensure the effective implementation of LGS principles.
+Throughout the five sessions, you will hear from experts and donors, review the field research, read the professional literature, examine case-studies, and participate in class and out-of-class assignments to ensure the effective implementation of LGS principles.

 BEST PRACTICES: MOTIVATIONS, METHODS, METRICS

-• Increase individual giving and reduce dependency on corporate support
+- Increase individual giving and reduce dependency on corporate support

-• Design/implement leadership gift strategies unique to each organization
+- Design/implement leadership gift strategies unique to each organization

 - Create funding opportunities that will attract major gifts: 10,000 to 1M range

-• Improve understanding of donor psychology and philanthropic behavior
+- Improve understanding of donor psychology and philanthropic behavior

 - Develop relationships with donors/grantors that result in long-term funding

 - Increase board involvement in philanthropic advocacy & action

 - Expand responsibility for ethical fundraising, beyond the development office

 - Make major/leadership gift development a top priority of the organization

 Patton McDowell has spent his entire career in fundraising and nonprofit leadership.
-He started his consulting practice in 2009, and his firm has worked with over 160 organizations in the Carolinas.
+He started his consulting practice in 2009, and his firm has worked with over 175 organizations in the Carolinas.
 Before starting PMA Consulting, he spent a decade in higher education as Vice President for Advancement at Queens University, after serving in the same role at UNC Wilmington, where he was the youngest vice chancellor in the UNC system.

 Prior to his tenure in higher education, he worked as the state Program Director for Special Olympics North Carolina (Raleigh, NC), and as an Assistant for Education & Training for Special Olympics International in Washington D.C.
 Patton is a native of Elizabeth City, NC, and received a BA in English Education from UNC Chapel Hill, where he was a Morehead Scholar.
 He received his MBA from the McColl School of Business at Queens, and is pursuing a doctorate in Organizational Change and Leadership from the University of Southern California.